A complete guide to my FACTOR Artist Development grants

 I have talented peers who love to play my music and encourage me to keep writing, and I aspire to do projects that help them build strong careers.

-Ultimately, my goal is to be Canada’s most prolific young jazz composer and build an international, inter-generational audience for my music.
+Ultimately, my goal is to be a prolific young composer in Canada and build an international, inter-generational audience for my music.
 I aim to sell out venues that promote Canadian jazz, strengthening local music scenes.

 I recently released two singles and sold 45 tickets to a self-presented concert.
 These steps inspired me to stay true to my goal, and I decided to seek public arts funding to record more of my music.